adamlwgriffiths/nix-gpu-passthrough/README.md

 # Windows GPU Passthrough with Nix and QEmu/Libvirt

-Describes how to setup GPU passthrough with a Linux/Nix host and Windows guest.
+Describes how to setup Single GPU passthrough with a Linux/Nix host and Windows guest.

+These notes will still work for Multiple-GPU passthrough.

 Caveat: This is currently missing a lot of information as it is written retroactively.